 I am an American-born citizen of Irish descent.
 I cannot recall a time when I did not feel deeply about my Irish heritage.
 Perhaps a huge contributor to this was when my father took me on my first trip to Ireland.
-It was 1976, the United States was celebrating its bicentennial and I was 16 years of age.
+It was 1976, the United States was celebrating its bicentennial, and I was 16 years of age.

 We rented a car and drove from Galway to Dublin.
 We visited the parish where my father’s mothers’ “people” were from and where I was the first American-born relative that my father’s cousins had ever met.
 Lily and Brendan resided in the lovely Parish of Killimor, not far from the Shannon River in County Galway.
 What I recall most was their warm welcome and noticing how incredibly different the lives they lived were from mine back in the suburbs of New York City.

-This past summer of 2022, almost 50 years later, I was fortunate enough to return with my sisters and our families.
+In the summer of 2022, almost 50 years later, I was fortunate enough to return with my sisters and our families.
 It would be their first trip to the land of “our people.”

 We traveled from Dublin to Galway and all along the stunning West coast.
 This time with my entire family, I had prearranged a visit to Killimor, where we were welcomed by Angela and the wonderful people at the Killimor Heritage Center.

 A lovely gentleman by the name of Martin, who had at one time known several of our family members, took us to a few family sites including the church where my grandparents were married.
 We also visited the same cousin’s house my father had taken me to all those years before.
 Our tour ended at the Old Killimor cemetery where we paid our respects to all those in our family who came before us.